La citrouille, sans gluten et sans produits laitiers, de 3 façons : Potage, Cari aux crevettes et Carrés aux dattes et citrouille

 1. In a pot, sauté the onions and celery in olive oil.

 2. Add the pumpkin and potato pieces.
-Cook for about 6 minutes
+Let cook for about 6 minutes

 3. Pour in the chicken broth.

-Feel free to make a double recipe and freeze some.
+Feel free to make a double batch and freeze some.

 The main meal: